Greece says Turkey can and must control migrant flows to Europe

 Under the 2016 pact, Ankara would take back undocumented migrants and refugees, including Syrians, who cross to Greek islands and do not qualify for asylum.
 In return, the EU would take in thousands of Syrian refugees directly from Turkey and reward it with more money and other benefits.

 More than 78,000 refugees and migrants have arrived in Europe so far this year, more than half of them to Greece, according to United Nations data.
-About 40 percent are families from Afghanistan and about 20 percent Syrian.
+About 40 percent of recent arrivals are families from Afghanistan and about 20 percent are Syrian.

-Mitsotakis said most "have the profile of an economic migrant and not that of a refugee," and reiterated plans to deport 10,000 rejected asylum seekers by the end of next year.
+Mitsotakis said most "have the profile of an economic migrant and not that of a refugee", and he reiterated plans to deport 10,000 rejected asylum seekers by the end of next year.

 "This issue is here to stay," he said.
-"Europe will constitute a magnet for people from Africa and the Middle East."
+"Europe will constitute a magnet for people from Africa and the Middle East.
+The phenomenon will continue and is likely to intensify."

+Greece has repeatedly called on other EU countries to share the burden of migrant flows.

+Moria, on the island of Lesbos, is Europe's biggest migrant camp.
+It has swelled in just three years to the size of a small town of more than 12,000, four times its capacity, and has become notorious for its poor and unsafe conditions.

 ((karolina.tagaris@thomsonreuters.com; +30 210 3376 455;))